Ibrahim-AbouElseoud/bgg-data-augmented-indexer/README.md

 2. Input the path of the input csv file without double quotes
 3. The output is generated in the same directory of the executable under the name boardgames_indexed.csv

+Note: if running the exe and it closes before completion, then open a console in the location of the exe and type bgg_csv_indexer.exe and it will normally until it finishes.

 [Download Exe from here](https://github.com/Ibrahim-AbouElseoud/bgg-data-augmented-indexer/releases)

 There is a sample input and output csvs in the repository you can take a look to have an idea of the input and output.